uriah-chs/uipath-orchestrator-tss/README.md

 # Thycotic.UiPath.SecureStore
-Credential Store plugins for UI Path orchestrator.
-To use these credential store plugins, drop the corresponding dll into the plugins directory in the UI Path Orchestrator install directory and modify the web.config as specified here: https://github.com/UiPath/Orchestrator-CredentialStorePlugins
+Credential Store plugins for UiPath orchestrator.
+To use these credential store plugins, drop the corresponding dll into the plugins directory in the UiPath Orchestrator install directory and modify the web.config as specified here: https://github.com/UiPath/Orchestrator-CredentialStorePlugins

 # Secret Server
 The Secret Server integration is read only.
-When an asset or robot is created in UI Path Orchestrator it is linked to a pre-existing secret using the Secret Id.
+When an asset or robot is created in UiPath Orchestrator it is linked to a pre-existing secret using the Secret Id.

 The integration uses the Secret Server SDK, which is documented in more detail here: https://github.com/thycotic/sdk-documentation